elbjek/ISWiB-Final/README.md

 ///////////////

-Use Javascript properties to identify the browser & the compatibility with the Website A PDF and README.md or README.txt that detail the layouts (responsive) and the JS techniques followed on the website
+###Use Javascript properties to identify the browser & the compatibility with the Website

+JS validated form, Scroll to top and shrinking navigation A PDF and README.md or README.txt that detail the layouts (responsive) and the JS techniques followed on the website